codylindley/react-app-dawn/README.md

 ### Webpack 2

 * Webpack 2 is used to take es2015 modules and translate them into a format the can run in the web browser.
 * The configuration file for webpack is [webpack.config.babel.js](webpack.config.babel.js).
-By using babel in the name of the file the file itself will be babalized before running.
+* By using babel in the name of the file the file, [webpack.config.babel.js](webpack.config.babel.js), it will be babalized before running.

 ### Babel